nativefier/nativefier/README.md

 You need [Wine](https://www.winehq.org/) installed, make sure that `wine` is in your `$PATH`.

-### Icon Conversion for OSX
+### Icon Conversion for macOS

-To support conversion of a `.png` or `.ico` into a `.icns` for a packaged OSX app icon (currently only supported on OSX), you need the following dependencies.
+To support conversion of a `.png` or `.ico` into a `.icns` for a packaged macOS app icon (currently only supported on macOS), you need the following dependencies.

 #### [iconutil](https://developer.apple.com/library/mac/documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Optimizing/Optimizing.html)